There’s a “sort of” rule in dating – “Never Tell A Man You Like Him.”

 Untangling your past experiences and opening yourself up to new and more exciting experiences today, can and will stop many of these questions from ever coming up.
 And wouldn’t it be great not to have to question your every move in a relationship or in dating..?

-Exploring this seemingly innocent question, ” Should You Tell A Guy You Like Him?” has definitely shown it’s not so innocent.
+Exploring this seemingly innocent question or dating rule, ” Should You Tell A Guy You Like Him?” has definitely shown it’s more than just a simple thing:

 As always these so-called “rules” of dating and attraction are there for a reason – follow them correctly and you can start attracting better or more ‘masculine’ men in your life.